ory/docs/docs/oathkeeper/pipeline/mutator.md

 A mutator transforms the credentials from incoming requests to credentials that your backend understands.
 For example, the `Authorization: basic` header might be transformed to `X-User: <subject-id>`.
-This allows you to write backends that do not care if the original request was an anonymous one, an OAuth 2.0 Access Token, or some other credential type.
+This allows you to write backends that don't care if the original request was an anonymous one, an OAuth 2.0 Access Token, or some other credential type.
 All your backend has to do is understand, for example, the `X-User:`.